biconou/biconou.github.io/README.md

 ##What is biconou ?

-biconou is a complete audio system.
+biconou is a hi-fi music streamer distribution for Raspberry Pi.